By Remi Kanazi

 Stared up at me with soft brown eyes, waiting for answers

-I had muted breath and dry pens in my back pocket
+But I didn't have any I had muted breath and dry pens in my back pocket

 That couldn't fill pages of understanding or resolution